aws/eks-charts/stable/aws-load-balancer-controller/README.md

 ## Configuration

 The following tables lists the configurable parameters of the chart and their default values.
+The default values set by the application itself can be confirmed [here](https://github.com/kubernetes-sigs/aws-load-balancer-controller/blob/main/docs/guide/controller/configurations.md).

 | Parameter                          | Description                                               | Default                                                                                    |
 | ---------------------------------- | --------------------------------------------------------- | ------------------------------------------------------------------------------------------ |